Dónal Óg Cusack: Personal life

 Cusack was born in Cloyne, County Cork in March 1977.
 The eldest son of Donal and Bonnie Cusack, he is related to eight-time All-Ireland medal-winner Christy Ring.
+He is also the nephew of former Camogie player of the year, Marie Costine.

 On 18 October 2009, ahead of the release of his autobiography, Come What May, Cusack disclosed to the Irish Mail on Sunday that he is gay.
 In Come What May he writes:

 The following was serialised in the Mail on Sunday:

 According to Cusack, discussing his sexual orientation strengthened his bond with his fellow players.
 He went for a walk with then captain Seán Óg Ó hAilpín, whom Cusack had known since they were boys, and told him "the whole story, stuff that I thought he would have guessed", had "a deep and complex conversation from both sides and we came out of it like brothers."

 Since then Cusack has been noted as one of the few "openly gay sporting heroes".
 Come What May won the William Hill Irish Sports Book of the Year for 2009.